vickylim/vickylim.com/content/posts/the-beginning-of-my-winter-break.md

 <br><br>

 **THE REST OF MY WINTER 2024 PLANS**
-- Renew my library card and return a buncha items
+- ✅ Renew my library card [still need to return a buncha items]
-- Go to the gym 3x each week (eat + sleep well)
+- ✅ Go to the gym 3x each week (eat + sleep well)
-- Memorize a poem and attend Other People's Poems
+- ✅ Memorize a poem and attend Other People's Poems [this was so warm/encouraging/cool/beautiful]
 - Open up the guitar case, humidify my poor guitar, tune it, and run through at least one warmup routine
 - Look through Sohla El-Waylly's *Start Here: Instructions for Becoming a Better Cook* and try to cook a single recipe
-- Find a time to catch up with Patricia
+- ✅ Find a time to catch up with Patricia
-- Watch a tbd movie with Alex at my place
+- ✅ Watch a tbd movie [**Challengers**] with Alex at my place
-- See *School of the Holy Beast* (1974) at Facets
+- ✅ See *School of the Holy Beast* (1974) at Facets [with McKenney]
-- Attend Silent Book Club in Lakeview, at which I will try to continue reading ch.
-1-8 of *Wuthering Heights* so that I can participate in the next discussion
+- ✅ Attend [Silent Book Club in Lakeview](https://www.meetup.com/chicago-silent-book-club-lakeview/), at which I will try to continue reading ch.
+1-8 of *Wuthering Heights* so that I can participate in the next discussion [great, will go back]
-- Meet up with late 30s/early 40s women from Chicago Girls Who Walk for board game night at Athena's
+- ✅ Meet up with late 30s/early 40s women from Chicago Girls Who Walk for board game night at Athena's [this was lovely!]
-- Show up to the Snail Mail Sundays meetup so that I can finally reply to letters and write cards that are way overdue to my friends, maybe send a few holiday cards
+- ⛔️ Show up to the Snail Mail Sundays meetup so that I can finally reply to letters and write cards that are way overdue to my friends, maybe send a few holiday cards [this is postponed to Jan]
 - Don't forget to do chores and tidy up the home, esp. installing a new toilet paper holder!
 C'mon
 - Host Melody for a night on Christmas Eve
 - Spend a day with my parents and brother to "celebrate" Christmas